boazbk/tcs/lec_03_computation.md

 Charles Babbage (1791-1871) was a visionary scientist, mathematician, and inventor (see [@swade2002the, @collier2000charles]).
 More than a century before the invention of modern electronic computers, Babbage realized that computation can be in principle mechanized.
 His first design for a mechanical computer was the _difference engine_ that was designed to do polynomial interpolation.
-He then designed the _analytical engine_ which was a much more general machine and the first prototype for a programmable general purpose computer.
+He then designed the _analytical engine_ which was a much more general machine and the first prototype for a programmable general-purpose computer.
 Unfortunately, Babbage was never able to complete the design of his prototypes.
-One of the earliest people to realize the engine's potential and far reaching implications was Ada Lovelace (see the notes for [chaploops](){.ref}).
+One of the earliest people to realize the engine's potential and far-reaching implications was Ada Lovelace (see the notes for [chaploops](){.ref}).

 Boolean algebra was first investigated by Boole and DeMorgan in the 1840's [@Boole1847mathematical, @DeMorgan1847].
 The definition of Boolean circuits and connection to electrical relay circuits was given in Shannon's Masters Thesis [@Shannon1938].
 (Howard Gardener called Shannon's thesis "possibly the most important, and also the most famous, master's thesis of the [20th] century".)
 Savage's book [@Savage1998models], like this one, introduces the theory of computation starting with Boolean circuits as the first model.
 Jukna's book [@Jukna12] contains a modern in-depth exposition of Boolean circuits, see also [@wegener1987complexity].

 The NAND function was shown to be universal by Sheffer [@Sheffer1913], though this also appears in the earlier work of Peirce, see [@Burks1978charles].
 Whitehead and Russell used NAND as the basis for their logic in their magnum opus _Principia Mathematica_ [@WhiteheadRussell1912].
 In her Ph.D thesis, Ernst [@Ernst2009phd] investigates empirically the minimal NAND circuits for various functions.
-Nisan and Shocken's book [@NisanShocken2005]  builds a computing system starting from NAND gates and ending with high level programs and games ("NAND to Tetris"); see also the website [nandtotetris.org](https://www.nand2tetris.org/).
+Nisan and Shocken's book [@NisanShocken2005]  builds a computing system starting from NAND gates and ending with high-level programs and games ("NAND to Tetris"); see also the website [nandtotetris.org](https://www.nand2tetris.org/).

 We defined the _size_ of a Boolean circuit in [booleancircdef](){.ref} to be the number of gates it contains.
 This is one of two conventions used in the literature.
-The other convention is to define the size as the number of _wires_ (equivalent to number of gates plus the number of inputs).
+The other convention is to define the size as the number of _wires_ (equivalent to the number of gates plus the number of inputs).
 This makes very little difference in almost all settings, but can affect the circuit size complexity of some "pathological examples" of functions such as the constant zero function that do not depend on much of their inputs.